-The Australian Government's Outreach Program, administered by RDN in NSW and the ACT, aims to increase access to health services for rural communities and Aboriginal people.
+The Australian Government's Outreach programs, administered by RDN in NSW and the ACT, aim to increase access to health services for rural communities and Aboriginal people.
 This is achieved by:

 - delivering clinics that reduce access barriers, including:

 - distance and disruption from travel to major centres

 - cultural safety barriers;

 - strengthening local service capacity through upskilling; and

 - enhancing service coordination through forming partnerships and developing solutions.

 How does Outreach work?

 We work in partnership with local organisations to support visiting health practitioners who currently provide over 1,200 outreach services.
 More than 170 towns and communities in NSW and the ACT receive visiting services that provide more than 200,000 patient occasions of service each year.
 Over half of these are accessed by Aboriginal patients.

 Outreach programs remove some of the most common barriers experienced by many patients through: